oracle-livelabs/security/blockchain-table-new/immutable-tables/immutable-tables.md

 ---

-1. Run the command to view all the immutable tables.
+1. Run the command to view the table details.

     ```
     <copy>